 But the tower viewpoint sounds pretty cool, right?
 Instead of paying 10 euros for the museum and tower, we decided to wander outside of the walls and we found a great view of Ljubljana for free!
 Just walk around the castle grounds until you see Old Town below.
-There’s a wide ledge for you to take in the sites!
+There’s a wide ledge for you to take in the sights!

 As you’ll learn on your tour, Ljubljana is synonymous with Jože Plečnik.
 While that’s not entirely true, this architect was involved in so many projects throughout the city that practically everywhere you look you can see his work.
 From bridges, to the market, to the fascinating public and university library, Plečnik was a busy man.
 There is a lot of his architecture to appreciate as you wander through Ljubljana.

 Probably the most iconic bridge in the city, be sure to walk across Dragon Bridge at least once.
 While it can get pretty crowded due to photography lovers, try the evening or early in the morning for a closer look.
 Ljubljana is connected with the legend of Jason and the Argonauts and their victory over a dragon in the area; even more reason to appreciate the dragons flanking the bridge’s entrances!

 France Prešeren is the national poet of Slovenia and rightfully so, as one of his poems, Zdravljica, is the Slovenian national anthem.
 It’s not often you hear of a national poet regarded with so much respect so this statue, located in Prešeren Square, is a unique monument.
 There’s a love story mixed up with this statue but you’ll have to take the walking tour to find out.
 Hint: there’s a young girl across the way from him.